-- i) the philosophy and goals for special education delivery; - ii) reviewing the policies and procedures of the Board as they pertain to special education; - iii) funding of special education programs and services through the Board's annual budget process; - iv) reviewing the financial statements for the Board, prepared under Section 231 of the Act, as they relate to special education; and - v) amending the special education plan as it is reviewed annually as required by Regulation 306.
+- 1. the philosophy and goals for special education delivery; - 2. reviewing the policies and procedures of the Board as they pertain to special education; - 3. funding of special education programs and services through the Board's annual budget process; - 4. reviewing the financial statements for the Board, prepared under Section 231 of the Act, as they relate to special education; and - 5. amending the special education plan as it is reviewed annually as required by Regulation 306.